Pandura – ancient Greek instrument with fretboard

 LUTHIEROS Pandura has 3 strings, along with a long neck with frets.
-It is a full range chromatic scale string instrument, that can produce any note between D3 and G5 (i.e. two and a half octaves)!
-The player holds the pandura horizontally with the neck of the instrument to his left, the left-hand’s fingers pressing the strings on the frets and the right hand plucking the strings or struck them with the “plectrum”.
+It is a full-range chromatic scale string instrument, that can produce any note between D3 and G5 (i.e. two and a half octaves).
+The player holds the pandura horizontally with the neck of the instrument to his left, the left hand’s fingers pressing the strings on the frets, and the right hand plucking the strings or striking them with the “plectrum”.

 Historic Accuracy & Playability